 Is It Okay To Eat Fat?

 Most people are shocked that eating butter, cheese, bacon and other no-no foods are a main staple of zero carb diets.
 You should only be eating these high fat foods on a strict low or no carb diet.
-If your carb intake isn’t low enough, eating these foods can increase your body fat.
+When your carb intake isn’t low enough, eating these foods can increase your body fat.

 If you’re on a strict low carb diet, where you’re committed to staying below 30 grams of carbs each day, then you can eat foods with high amounts of fat and still lose body fat.